AgileVentures/av-static-website/source/blog_articles/2017-06-08-nhs-wiki-marketing.html.markdown

 5. **The number of user log-ins (unique and repeated)**

    Logins are not required to view the site.
 Site traffic from Google Analytics indicates that over the last month there were 293 visits to the site, corresponding to 134 different unique users.
-The average sessions duration was 5minutes and 40 second s which involved visiting on average 4.6 pages.
+The average session's duration was 5 minutes and 40 seconds, which involved visiting on average 4.6 pages.

 6. **Number of users that logged in who commented or added to the wiki**